What is Flight Insurance?

 Here’s how they compare:

 • Options: Airlines usually offer one plan.
-Third-party providers let you compare over 100 policies from top insurers.
+Sites like Squaremouth let you compare over 100 policies from top insurers.

 • Coverage: Airline insurance often covers only basic disruptions.
-Third-party plans can include medical emergencies, evacuations, baggage loss, and even “Cancel for Any Reason” (CFAR) options.
+Third-party plans can include coverage for medical emergencies & evacuations, baggage loss, and even “Cancel for Any Reason” (CFAR) options.

 • Cost: Prices vary, and similar coverage might cost more through an airline.
 Comparing third-party plans can help you find better value.